moooji/embedify/README.md

 }]
 ````

-If `parse` is set to `false` the raw response will be returned instead like for example:
+If `parse` is set to `false` the raw response will be returned instead, like for example:

 ````
 [{